ihh/wikimess/README.md

 ## Gameplay

 At the moment, the game UI is as follows:
-- you explore a little outer world of hyperlinked "Locations"
+- you explore a little outer world of hyperlinked "Locations".
+The interface here is vaguely inspired by Fallen London.
-- this includes links to "Events" which essentially register your interest in starting a game
+ - this outer world includes links to "Events" which essentially register your interest in starting a game
  - I'm in the process of developing a more MUD-like interface for the outer environment that allows you to specifically initiate games with particular players, rather than randomly matching you to whomever's logged in
 - when other players try to start the same Event, the game begins
  - alternatively, if no other players join within a time limit, the game will start with an AI player